paisajes de la memoria

 Part 3: Footprints

-This section recovers the traces of the old workers, recalling their long and repetitive surveillance rounds along the beach.
+This section recovers the traces of the riflemans that used to live in the building, recalling their long and repetitive surveillance rounds along the beach.
 After having crossed the ruin understood as an architectural element in decomposition, the line of the route, rests on the sand and breaks into terracotta steps of different sizes that together form a path.
 After walking along the beach, it crosses a water channel.
-In this route the visitor feels the sand and the water closer, remembering this link that the workers had with the beach and the sea.
+In this route the visitor feels the sand and the water closer, remembering this link that the workers had with the ocean.

 Footprint steps reaching the 4th part, towards the industrial area.